teotimepacreau/bookshelf/readme.md

 - Adding book to the collection : when addBookForm is received it visually adds the book to the page, and adds it to the DB.
 At reload : it combines "goodreads" & "bookviaform" table [displayAddedViaFormBooks.js](./frontend/utils/displayAddedViaFormBooks.js)
 - Logout function : clicking on the logout notif delete the session cookie, disallow to add a book to the collection and hides the add book button
 - Pagination : displaying only a limited amount of books card, setting dynamically a button for each page, styling the active button, displaying books between a certain range for each page. [pagination.js](./frontend/frontJS/pagination.js)
+- Reservation : allowing to reserve a book.
+When clicking on the dedicated button it adds it to a modal.
+Then user select the date to return and validate.
+Data is sent to the backend and added to the DB.
+The book now appears as reserved and it visually inform other users. [reservation.js](./frontend/frontJS/reservation.js)